 The golden mosaics of the Baptistery

-After visiting the Duomo, we go up to visit the dome, one of the most fascinating buildings in the world.
+After visiting the Duomo, we go up to visit the dome (reservation mandatory, the ticket can be purchased on the online store), one of the most fascinating buildings in the world.
 This huge roof of the church that the Florentine architect Filippo Brunelleschi designed, conceals many technical secrets that we will discover as we go up …